Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Introduction

-The methods, experiments, and results presented in this paper are an extension of our prior work in \citep{fodera_2024}.
+The methods, experiments, and results presented in this work extend the findings reported in~\citep{fodera_2024}.
 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} provides the necessary theoretical foundations, including a review of variational quantum algorithms and reinforcement learning, with a focus on the actor-critic framework and the Proximal Policy Optimization (PPO) algorithm, which forms the basis of our training approach.
-This section also discusses prior works applying RL to quantum circuit design and highlights the motivation behind our approach.
-Section~\ref{sec:methodology} introduces our two proposed methods, RLVQC Global and Block.
-Section~\ref{sec:experimental_protocol} outlines our experimental setup, including the benchmark problems considered and the performance metrics used.
-The results of our empirical evaluation are presented in Section~\ref{sec:results}, where we compare the effectiveness of the two RLVQC variants against standard QAOA.
-Finally, Section~\ref{sec:conclusions} discusses the implications of our findings and suggests directions for future research.
+Section~\ref{sec:background} reviews the necessary background and motivates the separation between discovery and deployment.
+Section~\ref{sec:rlvqc} introduces our methodology, as well as RLVQC.
+Section~\ref{sec:exp_protocol} describes the experimental protocol and benchmarks, and Section~\ref{sec:results} reports the results.
+Finally, Section~\ref{sec:conclusions} summarizes the implications of our findings and outlines directions for future work.